YuxuanHu9/YuxuanHu9.github.io/_pages/about.md

 My research centers on **Embodied mmWave Sensing**, at the intersection of millimeter-wave radar, robotics, and machine learning.
 I am broadly interested in how embodied agents can actively perceive and understand the physical world, making wireless sensing robust and practical beyond controlled environments.

 # 🔥 News
+- *2026*: &nbsp;📄 Our survey "Learning Physical Interaction: A Survey of Tactile- and Force-aware Robot Learning" is available on [arXiv](https://arxiv.org/abs/2608.07558) (under review).
 - *2025.10*: &nbsp;✈️ Started as a Visiting Ph.D.
 Student at NTU, Singapore.
 - *2024*: &nbsp;🏆 Best Student Paper Award at ICMMT 2024.
 - *2023.09*: &nbsp;🎓 Started my Ph.D. at the EMW Lab, Fudan University.